inpercima/publicmedia/README.md

 address like [https://instagram.com/instagram/media](https://instagram.com/instagram/media).
 This tool is a testtool to learn more about angular, typescript and webpack.

 The php version is online under [http://publicmedia.inpercima.net](http://publicmedia.inpercima.net).
+Use username = inpercima and password = publicmedia in this demo.

 # necessary tools and accounts